SolarplateWorkshop with Dan Welden

 - Source materials such as sketches and drawings, even photographs.

-- Scratching tools, anything sharp (pack in bag you are checking, remember airport security!)
+- Scratching tools, anything not too sharp (pack in bag you are checking, remember airport security!)

 - Watercolor and or bristle brushes